-GUIDANCE ON WORKING FROM HOME DURING CORONAVIRUS
+GUIDANCE ON TEMPORARY WORKING FROM HOME DURING CORONAVIRUS

-We understand that the continued Government restrictions relating to Coronavirus have meant new ways of working and new ways to manage employees.
-To help during these challenging times, we've summarised the points you may wish to consider, in order to help you and your employees to continue to work safely.
-However, as we have not been able to visit your premises, we are unable to make explicit recommendations.
+We understand that the Government restrictions relating to Coronavirus mean potential new ways of working and new employees to manage.
+To help during these challenging times, we've summarised the points you may wish to consider to continue working safely.
+As we have not been able to visit your premises we are unable to make explicit recommendations.

-As an employer you have the same health and safety responsibilities for home workers as you do for any other worker.
+As an employer you have the same health and safety responsibilities for home workers as you do for any other workers.

 Although it's always preferable to establish clear home working policies and training in advance, in times of crises or other rapidly changing circumstances, this level of preparation may not be feasible.

 Fortunately, there are some simple steps that managers can take that will allow them to effectively manage home workers, even when there is little time to prepare.
-To help, we've put together the following guidance listing the things you need to consider:
+To help we've put together the following guidance listing the things you need to consider.